Skip to content

 2

-Any party can verify an entity's identity through Resolver in real time.
-Resolver returns the entity's current identity status, active evidence records, and operational validity as resolver state.
-This is the runtime trust layer.
+Any party can check an entity's identity through Resolver.
+Resolver returns the identity status, active evidence records, and operational validity that are current at the time of the request.
+Re-check before reliance — this is the runtime trust layer.

 3